Skip to content

 Visa status creates fear

 International students know their visa can be revoked.
-The threat of deportation triggers a panic response that overrides critical thinking.
+The threat of deportation triggers panic that overrides critical thinking.

 Isolation is part of the script